-If a pupil has received three fixed term exclusions and there is no improvement in his/her behaviour, despite the involvement of the agencies mentioned above, a permanent exclusion will be considered by the Governing Body, following the protocols set out by Northumberland Education Authority
+When a pupil has received three fixed term exclusions and there is no improvement in his/her behaviour, despite the involvement of the agencies mentioned above, a permanent exclusion will be considered.
+If at this point the pupil is considered a risk to the safety of the other pupils, themselves or adults, then a permanent exclusion will be imposed.